scallopy/heituk/README.md

     ## Run it locally

-    In order to run the projects locally, you need to have Node, npm and Python installed on your machine.
+    In order to run the projects locally, you need to have Node, caly@debian:~/Dev/GR/django_react_proj$ django-admin --version
+    2.2.12
     ### Running the Django project

     Make sure you have python3 installed in your machine.